starknebula/F-Zero-GX-RSPR-Generator/RSPR Tournament 1 Invite.md

 There's is no set date yet.
 We will figure out the scheduling once we have enough participants.
 (16 participants.)

 ### Do I need to stream to participate?
 Yes.
 Though you do not need an extraordinary connection.
 A 320x240 resolution is just fine.
 We simply need to verify that you are indeed using your designated custom machine.
 You do not need a mic, nor even audio.
-Your stream will likely be restreamed via the [F-Zero Central twitch channel](http://www.twitch.tv/team/fzc "twitch.tv/team/fzc").
+Your stream will likely be restreamed via the [F-Zero Central twitch channel](http://www.twitch.tv/team/fzc "twitch.tv/team/fzc"). *_Ironing out details._

 ### How are parts assigned?
 I will generated the parts for each participant using this [script](http://starknebula.github.io/F-Zero-GX-RSPR-Generator/ "F-Zero GX RSPR Generator 0.3.1").